KnudsenMorten/ClientInspectorV2/README.md

 ```

 #### .\ClientInspector.ps1 -function:Download
-ClientInspector will download latest version into the local path each time it runs (approx 300 kb)
+ClientInspector will download latest version from my Github repo and store it in the local path each time it runs (approx 300 kb)

 Example
 ```